boxwise/boxtribute/back/README.md

 Most of our developers use [MySQL workbench](https://dev.mysql.com/doc/workbench/en/wb-installing.html) to interact with the database directly.
 If you want to connect to the database, choose one of the possibilities in the former to define the connection, e.g. Hostname is 172.18.0.1 and Port is 3306.

+#### Database dump

+The `db` docker-compose service runs on a dump (`back/init.sql`) generated from the database of dropapp's staging environment.
+If it has been updated, run the following for the changes to take effect

+    docker-compose rm db
+    docker-compose up -d --build db

 #### ORM

 From the Python side of the application we use an Object Relational Mapper (ORM) to interact with the database.
 An ORM provides a convenient abstraction interface since it leverages Python's language features and is more secure compared to using raw SQL queries.